parsifal-rui/GitWithR/README.md

 2. **lily** by Alan Walker;
 I first heard this song when I was in the second year after the baccalaureate, I used to listen to it as a way of chilling out.(Mahamat)

+3. **Faded** by Alan Walker;
+I first heard this song when I was in the second year after the baccalaureate, I used to listen to it as a way of chilling out.(Mahamat)